High-voltage direct-current (HVDC) converter transformers

 Highly efficient power transmission meets huge energy demands

-From design to deliveryThe lead center in Nuremberg ensures an extensive know-how and makes sure that the same technology and quality are available to our customers around the world, while two additional HVDC facilities in China and Brazil can keep distances for transport to a minimum.
+Worldwide availabilityAt the lead center in Nuremberg we pool an extensive know-how and make sure that the same technology and quality are available to our customers around the world, while two additional HVDC facilities in China and Brazil can keep distances for transport to a minimum.
 Where transmission power capability of HVDC systems is steadily increasing, our customers can rely on our experienced design teams to help master transmission and grid challenges around the globe.

 HVDC makes a difference - attention to every detail

 As a world-class leader synonymous with top quality and reliability, Siemens Energy enables the successful implementation of HVDC transmission systems with dedicated research and development programs.

 - DC voltages: 500 kV, 800 kV, 1100 kV